Valor Yacht Uncovered: The Inside Scoop on Design & Features

-Few yachts have had such a whirlwind of an existence as the Valor, which had been around the block once or twice, so to speak.
-The yacht was built back in 1990 by Feadship yacht builders and was designed by De Voogt Naval Architecture.
+Few yachts have had such a whirlwind of existence as the Valor, which had been around the block once or twice.
+The yacht was built in 1990 by Feadship yacht builders and was designed by De Voogt Naval Architecture.
 She has a steel hull over an aluminum superstructure.

 The interior design was handled by McMillen Design.
-Since its launch in 1990 it has gone through name changes, owner changes, and a fairly prolific run as one of the yachts featured on the popular series Below Deck where it appeared in season 4, 5 and 7.
+Since its launch in 1990, it has undergone name changes, owner changes, and a reasonably prolific run as one of the yachts featured on the popular series Below Deck, which appeared in seasons 4, 5, and 7.

 Who Owns the Valor Yacht?

 Originally the yacht known as Valor was owned by Microsoft Paul Allen, who is no stranger to yachts and also owned the yacht known as Octopus.
 However, Allen would later gift the Valor to his sister Jodi Allen.
-From Allen it changed hands again to its current owner Bobby Genovese, the founder and CEO of BG Capital Group.
+From Allen, it changed hands again to its current owner Bobby Genovese, BG Capital Group’s founder and CEO.

-Genovese bought the yacht back in 2014 and had her refitted in 2015.
-It looks as though she may have undergone a second refit in 2021 as well.
+Genovese repurchased the yacht in 2014 and had her refitted in 2015.
+It looks like she may have also undergone a second refit in 2021.

 How Many Names Had the Valor Yacht Had?

 So here’s the weird thing about the Valor.
-It’s not called the Valor and technically never was.
+It’s not called the Valor, and technically never was.
 Confusing, right?
-When the yacht was commissioned back in 1990 it was known as the Charade.
-That seems to be the name it held when Jodi Allen took over ownership from ber brother.
+When the yacht was commissioned in 1990, it was known as the Charade.
+That seems to be the name it held when Jodi Allen took over ownership from her brother.

 How Big is the Valor Yacht/Yacht BG?